Options traders bet on U.S. steel stocks ahead of tariffs decision

 A decision that results in a material reduction in the current level of domestic steel imports could provide a near-term boost to shares of U.S. steel companies, according to Wall Street analysts.

-Recent trading data in options on top steel companies, including United States Steel Corp (X.N), Nucor Corp (NUE.N) and AK Steel Holding Corp (AKS.N) show traders are counting on some good news.
+Recent trading data in options on top steel companies, including United States Steel Corp, Nucor Corp and AK Steel Holding Corp show traders are counting on some good news.

 "Everything looks pretty bullish.
 Every factor you would look at is sort of aligned in the same direction," said Jim Strugger, MKM Partners derivatives strategist.